-EventsML-G2 is the result of detailed collaborative work by IPTC experts operating in diverse markets throughout North America, Europe and Asia Pacific.
-The EventsML-G2 Working Group is highly experienced in the planning of news operations and the issues involved.
+The NewsML-G2 Events standard is the result of detailed collaborative work by IPTC experts operating in diverse markets throughout North America, Europe and Asia Pacific, highly experienced in the planning of news operations and the issues involved.

 Adopters therefore have access to an "off the shelf" data model built on the specific needs of the news industry that can nevertheless be extended by individual organisations where necessary to add specialised features.
-EventsML-G2 will also evolve as new requirements become known, and the IPTC endeavours to main compatibility with previous versions if possible, giving users a straightforward upgrade path.
+The Events model is evolving as new requirements become known, and the IPTC endeavours to main compatibility with previous versions, giving users a straightforward upgrade path.